anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.5.1"></a>
 ### 7.5.1 Software Hardening

-* No hard-coded credentials or clear text passwords.
-Software should support configurable, or industry standard, password complexity rules.
+* No hard-coded credentials or clear text passwords in code and images.
+Software must support configurable, or industry standard, password complexity rules.
 * Software should be independent of the infrastructure platform (no OS point release dependencies to patch).
-* Software is code signed and all individual sub-components are assessed and verified for EULA violations.
+* Software must be code signed and all individual sub-components are assessed and verified for EULA(End-user License Agreement) violations.
 * Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc.).
 * Software should support recognized encryption standards and encryption should be decoupled from software.
 * Software should have support for configurable banners to display authorized use criteria/policy.

 <a name="7.5.2"></a>
 ### 7.5.2 Port Protection